 Editing: All of our works go through editing after we have accepted them.
 According to the Taleist Self Publishing Survey, half of self published authors make under $500.
 When you consider the costs of professional editing, this means that not only are these authors making little, but also that they are quite in the hole if they have had any editing done.
 Which is why perhaps, according to the same survey, that two thirds of self published authors forgo editing.
 We think editing is indispensable, and you never have to pay the cost of editing at MQuills.

 Then there is the second focus: one to one marketing of a book.
 Unfortunately, everyone avoids a salesperson.
-On the other hand people like authors.
+On the other hand people are well disposed to authors.
 We understand that marketing may be something you know only a little about.
-In response we have created directions, resources and networks to enable you in getting the word out, and we are always available to advise you on any marketing endeavor.
+In response we have created directions, resources and networks to enable to get the word out, and we are always available to advise you on any marketing endeavor.

-Web Monitoring and Protection: We monitor web activity to do with your novel and actively protect its copyright.
-Any piracy or copyright violation we find will be negated by contacting the relevant accountable party with recourse to the DCMA, using cease and desist orders, possible search engine de-listing or even (if warranted) legal action.
+Web Monitoring and Protection: Through our actions and through services like ThePrivateers.org, we monitor web activity to do with your novel and actively protect its copyright.
+Any piracy or copyright violation we find will be addressed by contacting the relevant accountable party, using cease and desist orders, possible search engine de-listing or even (if warranted) legal action.

 Distribution: ISBNs for digital and physical media are always provided for free.
 We format in multiple digital media, as well as creating novels in paperback format, in order to distribute as widely as possible.
 We ship for distribution to the following digital and print markets (among others):